-Updated: Sep 25, 2019
+Updated: Sep 14

 Take those chances and you can achieve greatness, whereas if you go conservative, you’ll never know.
 I truly believe what doesn’t kill you makes you stronger.
 Even if you fail, learning and moving on is sometimes the best thing. - Danica Patrick Risk taking is defined as engaging in any activity with an uncertain outcome.
-Today we will look at risk taking from the perspective of extreme sports.
-In these sports, errors in judgement and risk can be extremely costly, including death.
-From the spectator’s point of view, athletes in extreme sports, like slope style skiing and snowboarding, are risk takers and adrenaline junkies that seem to be reckless and impulsive.
-When you dive deeper, you will find that they are risk takers, but they are calculated decision makers and think before they act.
-Fear is the emotion that drives ES athletes to take the necessary precautions to reduce the risk of serious injury and death.
-Here are tips for risk taking and overcoming fear: a.
-Ask yourself why?
-Know your motivation.
-If you are doing it for the wrong reasons, your fear will alway overcome your confidence and judgement.
+In this post, we will look at risk taking from the perspective of extreme sports (ES).
+In these sports, errors in judgement and risk can be costly, including severe injury or death.

 b.
 Set clear goals and outcomes.
 Goals give you focus.
 The more detail, the better: be specific, make it measurable, achievable and realistic, and make them time bound (SMART goals).

 c.
 Understand the level of risk taking you are comfortable with.
 Also, understand the downsides to taking that risk.
 Safety is the highest priority.

 d.
 Wear the right protective gear and have the right equipment.
 For example, you wouldn't want to play in a basketball game with flip flops or skate a half pipe without a helmet.